See the list of vulnerabilities detected

 Role required: User, Vulnerability Manager or User Manager

-The Vulnerabilities section is the first one you see when accessing a group.
-It provides an overview of all detected types of vulnerabilities.
+The Injected section is the first one you see when accessing a group.
+It provides an overview of all types of vulnerabilities detected in your software.

 Note: A type of vulnerability is a category following